Larmix0/zymux/docs/built_in/classes/string.md

     string isnumeric():
         Returns whether or not the string's text represents a number which can be safely converted to an int/float.

+    int charcode():
+        Returns the ASCII integer corresponding to the passed string, which is expected to be a single character.
+        Errors if the string was empty or had more than one character inside it.
 ```